 - 1. Check that the computer is powered off and the monitor power switch is turned off. - 2.
-Attach the video cable to the monitor port on the computer.
-Secure the cable connection with the screws provided. - 3.
+Attach the video cable to the monitor port on the computer. - 3.
 Connect the monitor power cable and plug it into a properly grounded wall outlet. - 4.
 Follow any setup instructions in the monitor's user's guide. - 5.
 Turn on power to the monitor, then the computer. - 6.
-Make sure that the current resolution and refresh rate do not exceed the specifications of the monitor.
-If necessary change the display settings used by the computer.
+The correct resolution and refresh rate should be detected automatically.
+If necessary, change the display settings used by the computer.

-To access the display controls, press the Windows key (\blacksquare) + W, type "Display" and then click on Display.
+To access the display controls, press the Windows key $(\blacksquare) + W$ , type "Display" and then click on Display.